 Crow Stone Tone Poem

-video above is a 2002 performance for Vancouver New Music with Adrian Avendaño, Giorgio Magnanensi, Martin Reisle, Anju Singh, and Stefan Smulovitz.
+video above is a 2022 performance of Crow Stone Tone Poem for Vancouver New Music with Adrian Avendaño, Giorgio Magnanensi, Martin Reisle, Anju Singh, and Stefan Smulovitz.

 Associated Publications: